lrgc01/ansible-AWS_dolibarr_drupal/README.md

    - test - self explanatory - unused by now

-   - secret - sensitive data
+   - secret - sensitive data (apart from this dir level)

  - Other files:

-   - conf.d/linux-key.pem - The key to SSH to lrgc01.uk.to
+   - conf.d/linux-key.pem - The key to SSH to login to site

    - conf.d/ssh_config - SSH client config with hostname and keypath